wanitchayap/Content-Analysis-Final-Project/README.md

-## Emoji is the New Politeness:Primary Language’s Richness of Polite Elements in Relation to Emoji Use to Communicate Politely in English
+## Emoji is the New Politeness: Primary Language’s Richness of Polite Elements in Relation to Emoji Use to Communicate Politely in English

 Wanitchaya Poonpatanapricha
+University of Chicago
+wanitchaya@uchicago.edu

 > Investigating the computer-mediated communications (CMCs) in an online community that specialized in communications for gamers, this paper successfully replicates the